AndrewWhitaker/go-url-shortener/README.md

 #### Docker

 Docker (and Docker Compose) allow easily spinning up a local environment with a coordinated web application and Postgres database.
+Lots of modern infrastructure also supports deploying docker containers, so building this in docker allows me to theoretically deploy this somewhere pretty easily.

 #### Postgres